samueldevel/ifood-backend-menu-test/README.md

 As this service will be a worldwide success, it must be prepared to be fault tolerant, responsive and resilient.

-Also, it can host thousands of restaurants' menus, so it must be modeled to be easily manipulated (create/update/delete operations).
-For example: if the restaurant runs out of "bacon" and need to set all items/options that contains the word "bacon" as unavailable, we should easily implement that operation.
+Also, it can host thousands of restaurants' Menus, so it must be modeled to be easily manipulated (create/update/delete operations that doesn't need to be implemented, but must be considered in the modeling).
+For example: if the restaurant runs out of "bacon" and need to set all Items/Options that contains "bacon" as unavailable, we should easily implement that operation.

 This solution may be used in the integration with other systems/services.

-You may consider how this model will contemplate "template items" like Pizza (an item that contains sizes/base/crust/toppings/extras) and Combos (an item that contains a combinations of other items at different prices).
+You may consider how your micro-service will expose "Template Items" like Pizza (an Item that contains sizes/base/crust/toppings/extras) and Combos (an Item that contains a combinations of other Items at different prices).
+They can be modeled as regular Item/Item Group/Option/Option Group, but they may be exposed differently.

 Use whatever language, tools, frameworks and databases you feel comfortable to.